Skip to main content

 S5.2.5.15 Short circuit ratio

-The purpose of S5.2.5.15 is to confirm the ability of your generating system to to operate stably and remain connected at a specified low short circuit ratio.
+The purpose of S5.2.5.15 is to confirm the ability of your generating system to operate stably and remain connected at a specified low short circuit ratio.

 S5.2.5.15 states that this requirement should be "...assessed in accordance with the methodology prescribed in the system strength impact assessment guidelines".
 Please refer to our template which addresses these guidelines: AEMO System Strength Impact Assessment Guidelines (Appendix B).